imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 ## Using this guide

 The goal of these exercises is not to *solve* the problems, but to build up your toolbox of troubleshooting techniques and develop your intuition for *when* to apply each technique.
-To keep exercises simple and focused, most do not explicitly use ImageJ.
+To keep exercises simple and focused, none explicitly use ImageJ.
 But once you learn how to [debug an external Java application](#exercise-4-imagej-plugins), you will have the knowledge to apply any of these techniques to a rich, and complex, application like [ImageJ](/software/imagej).

 Because this project is intended to help new developers practice troubleshooting skills, you may find these examples contrived - indeed, they are.
 Exercises are kept simple and focused to allow practice of targeted techniques.
 If you have complete knowledge and understanding of the code there isn't really a need for troubleshooting: it is trivial to see why something is behaving incorrectly.
 Thus the source of these exercises is divided into `hidden` and `visible` packages.
 Users are strongly recommended to only inspect and set breakpoints from the `visible` classes.
 From a development point of view, consider the `hidden` package a 3rd-party library that you may not have control over, or access to the source code.